Commander William D. Selk, USN

 Senior Chief Clarke was born and raised in Jamaica, West Indies and moved to Queens, New York during his senior year in High School.
 He entered Naval Service in August 1992.
 Following basic training at Recruit Training Command Orlando, Florida, he reported to Apprenticeship Training also in Orlando, where he completed Aviation Apprenticeship Training before reporting to the fleet.

 Senior Chief Clarke’s first assignment at sea was on board USS GUAM (LPH-9) from 1992 to 1997.
-During this tour, he was promoted to Petty Officer Third and Second Class.
-He then served on board the USS NASSAU (LHA-4) in V1 as the Fly 2 Petty Officer from 1997 to 1999.
-From 2002-2006 he served and deployed on board the USS GEORGE WASHINGTON (CV-73) in support of Operation SOUTHERN WATCH and ENDURING FREEDOM respectively.
+During this tour, he was assigned to the flight deck as the Fly 2 Petty Officer and promoted to Petty Officer Third and Second Class.
+In 1997-1999 he spent another two years at sea on board USS NASSAU (LHA-4) where he was again assigned to the flight deck as the Fly 2 Petty Officer.
+He reported to the USS GEORGE WASHINGTON (CVN-73) in 2002 and made multiple deployments to the Persian and Arabian Gulf in support of Operations ENDURING and IRAQI FREEDOM.
 During this tour of duty, he was promoted to Chief Petty Officer.

-His shore duty assignments include Naval Air Station Oceana, Air Detachment Norfolk from 1999 to 2002 where he served as Leading Petty Officer for the Transient Line Division and where he was selected for advancement to First Class Petty Officer.
-He was also assigned to Naval District Washington from 2008 to 2011 where he served as Leading Chief Petty Officer for the Regional Transient Personnel Department.
+His shore duty assignments include Naval Air Station Oceana, Air Detachment Norfolk from 1999 to 2002 where he served as Shift Supervisor and Leading Petty Officer for the Transient Line Division.
+During this assignment, he was selected for advancement to First Class Petty Officer.
+His second shore assignment took him to Naval District Washington from 2008 to 2011.
+During this tour he was assigned Leading Chief Petty Officer for the Regional Transient Personnel Department and held various collateral duties to include; Regional Combined Federal Campaign Manager and Regional Command Sponsor/ Indoctrination Coordinator.

-He was selected for the Command Senior Chief program in January 2014.
-Upon his graduation from the Senior Enlisted Academy and Command Master Chief Course, he assumed duties as the Command Senior Chief for Aviation Test and Evaluation Squadron TWO ZERO (VX-20) in October 2014.
+He was selected for the Command Senior Chief program in January 2014 while stationed on board USS GEORGE WASHINGTON (CVN-73).
+Upon graduation from the Senior Enlisted Academy and Command Master Chief Course, he assumed duties as the Command Senior Chief for Aviation Test and Evaluation Squadron TWO ZERO (VX-20) in October 2014.

-Senior Chief Clarke’s personal awards include the Navy and Marine Corp Commendation Medal (4 awards), Navy and Marine Corp Achievement Medal (7 awards), Good Conduct Medal (5 awards), Expert Pistol Medal and various service and campaign awards.
+Senior Chief Clarke’s personal awards include the Navy and Marine Corp Commendation Medal (4 awards), Navy and Marine Corp Achievement Medal (7 awards), Good Conduct Medal (5 awards), Expert Pistol Medal and various campaign, unit and service awards.